neicnordic/sda-dashboard/biohackrxiv-paper-2022/paper-21/paper.md

 ## Acknowledgements

-We thank the organisers of the BioHackathon-Europe 2022 for travel support for some of the authors.
+We thank the organisers of the BioHackathon-Europe 2022 for a well planned event.

 ## References